 Contact an immigration attorney if you need detailed assistance on your Second Preference case.

-The Third Preference category is for positions requiring at least a Bachelor's degree or the equivalent to perform the duties of the job.
-Third Preference is a much more accessible means of gaining permanent residence through employment; however, this also means that many more people seek permanent residence through the Third Preference category than others, significantly increasing wait times for available visa numbers.
+The Third Preference category (EB-3) is for positions requiring at least a Bachelor's degree or the equivalent to perform the duties of the job.
+Third Preference is a much more accessible means of gaining permanent residence through employment in terms of legal requirements.
+However, this also means that many people seek permanent residence through the EB-3 category, significantly increasing wait times for available visa numbers.

-You might have to wait for four years or longer after an employer files a Third Preference petition for you to start the process of getting you a green card.
+You might have to wait for four years or longer after an employer files a Third Preference petition to start your part of the the process of getting a green card.